Topological Signal Processing over Generalized Cell Complexes: Topology inference and sparse representation

-We tested the above four methods on the real traffic data measurements on the German National Research and Education Network operated by the German DFN-Verein (DFN) \cite{OrlowskiPioroTomaszewskiWessaely2010}, \cite{SNDlib10}.
-The backbone network is illustrated in Fig. \ref{fig:Germ_net} and it consists of $50$ nodes, $89$ links and $39$ potential $2$-cells.
+\textbf{Data Traffic Network.} We tested the above four methods on the real traffic data measurements on the German National Research and Education Network operated by the German DFN-Verein (DFN) \cite{OrlowskiPioroTomaszewskiWessaely2010}.
+The backbone network consists of $50$ nodes, $89$ links and $39$ potential $2$-cells.
 The data traffic is aggregated daily over the month of February 2005 and the data measurements, expressed in Mbit/sec, are observed over the links of the backbone network.

-In Fig. \ref{fig:spara_DFN} we draw the sparsity vs. the representation error $\parallel \bx^1-\mV \bs^1 \parallel_F$ obtained with the above four methods.
+In Fig. \ref{fig:spara_DFN} we draw the sparsity vs. the representation error $\parallel \bx^1-\mV \bs^1 \parallel_F$ obtained with the above four methods by varying the coefficient $\epsilon$.
 We can see from Fig. \ref{fig:spara_DFN} that the cell-based approaches outperforms all other methods in terms of sparsity/accuracy trade-off.